Welwyn Garden City – A Brief History

 Read About – What Makes a City Great!

-Welwyn Garden City is also convenient for families to live in Welwyn because there are many schools in the neighborhoods that are occupied by many children living in the city.
+Welwyn Garden City is also convenient for families to live in Welwyn because there are many schools in the neighbourhoods that are occupied by many children living in the city.
 Tourists have also increased through the years and Sir Ebenezer Howard’s model of Welwyn Garden City has become very famous.
 Its location on the northern periphery of London makes it very convenient for residents and tourists to travel back and forth.
 Many residents travel and work in London as it is only 23 miles away.
 Residents are drawn toward Welwyn Garden City because they feel it gives them both a city and country life but away from the hustle and bustle of a major city such as London.
 This indicates that England has come a long way and improved drastically in its quality of living from the horrors of Industrial Revolution.

 Therefore, the Welwyn Garden City has outgrown the expectation of Sir Ebenezer Howard when he first initiated the idea.
 For many years, it has still survived and is a booming town still attracting residents of all kinds.
 It reminds people of a city that has the charm of a countryside.
 Its amenities are very good & provide a convenient location in England for people to travel, known to provide “a taste of utopia.”